whispir/openapi/whispir-sdk-codegen/README.md

    3. Add, copy, and customise Mustache templates from the [OpenAPI Generator resources module](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources), matching the resource directory to the stable generator selected in the previous step.
 For example, if we had selected `typescript-node` as the base generator, visit the [openapi-generator/modules/openapi-generator/src/main/resources/typescript-node](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/typescript-node) directory and copy the appropriate Mustache files from there into the newly created `mustache/node` directory.
       1. `licenseInfo.mustache` is always copied and the file contents MUST be empty, to ensure that OAS version updates do not result in file changes during each SDK release.
       2. Update the API Client entry point file to import from a `version.{language-extension}` file, this will be added in later steps.
 This file ensures the version can be updated independently from generated files.
 Use the imported `VERSION` variable to construct a `User-Agent` header of the format `whispir-{language}-{VERSION}`.
 The `User-Agent` header is included in requests to the Whispir API, which provides metrics to Whispir on SDK usage.
-      3. The `defaultHeaders` provided to each Resource constructor must include a
    4. Update the table in [Supported languages](#supported-languages) to link to the new `whispir-{language}` repository and OpenAPI generator documentation
 3. Update the strategy matrix in [.github/workflows/generate-sdks.yml](../.github/workflows/generate-sdks.yml) to include the new `{language}`
 4. Raise a `feat` PR to add the new SDK, review, and merge it.
    1. After merge, the [release-please](../.github/workflows/release-please.yml) workflow will update the release PR.
-   2. Merge the release PR, the [generate-sdks](../.github/workflows/generate-sdks.yml) workflow will trigger create OAS version bump PRs in all SDK repositories.
+   2. Merge the release PR, the [generate-sdks](../.github/workflows/generate-sdks.yml) workflow will create a codegen PR in all SDK repositories.
 5. Visit the newly created `whispir-{language}` repository.
 The following changes will be made to in the Git branch of associated with the PR created from the `generated-sdks` workflow in the `whispir-openapi` repository.
    1. Update the generated manifest files to include the following details:
       1. Package name: `whispir`